JNavas2/Page-Mail/README.md

 ## Support

-For help, feature requests, or to report issues, visit the [Page Mail home page](https://github.com/JNavas2/Page-Mail).
+For help, feature requests, or to report issues, visit the [Page Mail home](https://github.com/JNavas2/Page-Mail).

 ---